mumblebaj/MMM-NewsAPI/README.md

 ![Example](screen1.PNG)

 ## Updates
+- Add DEBUG Handling.
+- - Only add debug: true to the config section if you are experiencing issues and require more information to find issues.
 - Replaced moment with luxon
 - Replaced request with node-fetch
 - Remove the following line from your config `className: "NEWS",`.
 It is no longer required and module will stop working if not removed.